d2s/Documentation/_posts/2018-04-12-RsyncGUIfirststart.md

 ### Transferring public ssh certificates

-After the synchronizing task is entered go back to the `Ssh` tab and let aRsyncGUI assist you in transferring the public ssh-keys to the remote server.
+After the synchronizing task is entered go back to the `Ssh` tab and let RsyncGUI assist you in transferring the public ssh-keys to the remote server.

 ![](/images/RsyncOSX/master/RsyncGUIfirststart/main6.png)